 Ah, two admirably courteous fellows.
 What a difficult choice.
 I call Mr Jeremy Lefroy.

 Thank you, Mr Speaker.
 May I thank my right hon.
 Friend, his colleagues and their teams for the huge amount of work they have done over the past couple of months in making a great deal of progress, as was quite evident last week and, indeed, in the Exiting the European Union Committee’s meeting with Mr Barnier yesterday?
 However, while I understand that the idea of coming away from all this with no deal must be put out there, it cannot be contemplated with any degree of equanimity.
-It would be seen by the world as a failure on the part both of ourselves and of the European Union.
+It would be seen by the world as a failure on our part and that of the European Union.
 It is not acceptable.

 I thank my hon.
 Friend for paying tribute to the excellent work being done at DExEU by our team of civil servants and across Whitehall.
 A huge amount of work is going on.
 I agree with his basic point that no deal would represent the worst-case scenario and the worst outcome from the negotiations.
 The best-case scenario and the optimum solution that we are aiming for is a good deal.
 I also agree that the approach to the Brexit negotiations will be defining both for the UK and the EU.